 Take-All Root Rot is a fungal disease that lives in the soil and attacks turf when conditions are favorable.
 Most commonly found in St. Augustine lawns, it can also be found in Bermuda and even Zoysia lawns.

-Take-All Root Rot is caused by the fungal pathogen Geaumannomyces graminis and is found in Bryan, College Station, and throughout Texas.
+Grass Root Rot is caused by the fungal pathogen—Gaeumannomyces graminis—and can be found throughout Texas.
 Favorable conditions that allow for this attack on turf include:

 - Excessive rain during cool periods of the year